England

 City icons

-• Another iconic event venue: The O2 Arena.
+• Another iconic venue for all kinds of events — The O2 Arena.

 • The “Millennium Wheel”, better known as the London Eye.